revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > Option c)
 <details><summary> <b>Explanation</b> </summary>

-> obj1, obj2, obj3 all three objects belongs to different classes and when assign() method is called using these objects, the statement present inside these methods are executed and hence we get the values as 11, 12 and 13.
+> obj1, obj2, obj3 all three objects belongs to different classes and when assign() method is called using these objects, the statement present inside these is executed and hence we get the values as 11, 12 and 13.
   </details>
 </details>